Savvis: Spam support allegations

 On September 8, 2004, Savvis' Operations Security Manager, Alif Terranson, left his position and went public with internal Savvis documents, releasing them to media outlets including the BBC, the Register, and others.
 These documents disclosed that Savvis was soliciting the business of spammers and that Savvis was realizing between $200,000 to $2,000,000 in per month from these customers.
 As a result of the negative media attention, Savvis resumed business using Spamhaus (a worldwide organization of spam fighters) to prevent and resolve customer spam issues.
 In a joint press release, Steve Linford, CEO and founder of the Spamhaus Project was quoted, "Spamhaus has long recognized Savvis as a 'White Hat Network' with exemplary policies and procedures to control the proliferation of spam.
 We are pleased to work with Savvis to fight against spam and encourage others in the industry to adopt their leadership model."

 American Express lawsuit

 In October 2005, then CEO Robert A McCormick and Savvis were listed as defendants in a claim brought by American Express.
 The case involved charges made on McCormick's corporate American Express Card that were reported to be $241,000 at a New York strip club, Scores.
 While McCormick asserted that the charges were fraudulent, Scores claimed to have fingerprints of McCormick's, used specifically to verify that his large charges were legitimate.
 In November 2005, after an investigation into the matter by the audit committee of the board of directors, Savvis accepted McCormick's resignation.
+Jeff Von Deylen was the only Savvis Executive at Scores who kept his role at the company.
+He now leads Chicago-based, Ensono.
 In March 2006, Savvis announced that the litigation brought by American Express against Savvis, McCormick and Scores had been resolved in a negotiated settlement.